 Start Investing with Your Favorite Stock Trading App Today

 Ultimately, the best stock trading app for you is the one that’s built with the kind of investing you have in mind and that offers the kind of assets you want to trade.
 For shorter-term strategies like swing trading or day trading, look for tons of analytical tools and maybe some automation to make it easier to stick to your strategy.
-For longer-term strategies or retirement planning, look for a stock trading app that offers in-depth research options for digging into stock fundamentals, the kinds of equities you want to include in your portfolio, and maybe the option to open a retirement account.
+For longer-term strategies or retirement planning, look for an investing app that offers in-depth research options for digging into stock fundamentals, the kinds of equities you want to include in your portfolio, and maybe the option to open a retirement investing account.

 Whichever stock trading app you choose, you can always come back to Benzinga for more helpful tips and insights as you take the next steps on your investing journey!